On L2 modulus of continuity of Brownian local times and Riesz potentials: modulus of continuity of Brownian Riesz potentials

 \section{$L^2$ modulus of continuity of Brownian Riesz potentials}

-This section is devoted to the proof of Theorem \ref{thm:lim-hamiltonian-gamma}.
-We shall first reduce our problem thanks to an application of Clark-Ocone's formula, and then identify the limiting process with a combination of Fourier analysis and stochastic calculus tools.
+This section is devoted to the proof of Theorem~\ref{thmlim-hamiltonian-gamma}.
+We shall first reduce our problem thanks to an application of Clark--Ocone's formula, and then identify the limiting process with a combination of Fourier analysis and stochastic calculus tools.